redu/untied/README.md

   observe "User", :from => "social-network"

   def after_create(user)
-    puts "A the following user was created on Wally service: #{user}" end
+    puts "A the following user was created on social-network service: #{user}" end

   def after_update(user)
-    puts "A the following user was updated on Wally service: #{user}" end end
+    puts "A the following user was updated on social-network service: #{user}" end end
 ```